malaise/ada/README.txt

 This README file describes briefly the main directories of the Ada contrib.

-The software compiles with Ada 2012 (Gnat "GPL 2016", "Community 2020" and "Debian GNAT 10") for Linux 64 bits.
+The software compiles with Ada 2012 (Gnat "GPL 2016", "Community 2020" and "Debian GNAT 10 & 13") for Linux 64 bits.

-Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.35 is OK), or PCRE2, version 10.00 or above (10.31 is OK), and require the corresponding PCRE developpement package.
+Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.45 is OK), or PCRE2, version 10.00 or above (10.44 is OK), and require the corresponding PCRE developpement package.

-Some programs depend on libssl for EVP digest.
+Some programs depend on libssl (dev) for EVP digest.

 The 'asciidoc' suite is used for the generation of the documentation.